BashiirHagi/WordPressProject/README.md

 Once I had the domain name record created I tested its functionality by performing dns queries against it.
 I ran the dig and nslookup commands against – techwithbashiir.com, and it returned my server information successfully.
 The domain name was good to be used now.

- /etc/hosts file

-3.220.165.196    techwithbashiir.com
-3.220.165.196    www.techwithbashiir.com

-Added the ip address and wordpress domain name to bypass the DNS (quicker performance) - becausetraffic not routing through the DNS

-Config was added on the local machine cn

 <img width="1423" alt="Screenshot 2021-12-14 at 12 10 31" src="https://user-images.githubusercontent.com/89197223/145995828-d47d014b-f7b3-4a6b-9fd1-fd9eaf3b429c.png">

  ### Wordpress Site Result